stevespringett/headlines/README.md

   <version>0.1.1-SNAPSHOT</version>
 </dependency>
 ```
-Note: SourceClear - HeadLines is not yet in Maven Central, so users of the library will have to download and build the Maven project prior to including it.

 ## Setting things up
 Once you have dependencies taken care of, setting up HeadLines can be done in two steps: